 Compared to other siding options, cedar is relatively low maintenance.

 While it requires periodic cleaning and resealing, it is generally easier to care for than other materials like brick or stucco.

 Installing siding requires proper techniques and expertise to ensure a durable and visually appealing finish.

-The first step in installing cedar siding is to prepare the surface by removing any existing siding, repairing any damaged areas, and installing a weather-resistant barrier.
+The first step in installing cedar siding is removing any existing old siding, repairing any damaged areas, and installing a weather-resistant barrier.